syncfusion/blazor-docs/src/buttons/switch/how-to/change-size.md

----
-title: "Change Size"
-component: "Switch"
-description: "Switch how to section, customization of Switch bar and handle, change size, name and value in form submit."
----

 # Change Size

 The different Switch sizes available are default and small.
 To reduce the size of default Switch to small,